feihong/chinese-ebooks/README.md

 # Chinese eBooks

-Scripts for generating some Chinese ebooks
+Some examples of how to generate Chinese ebooks

 ## Prerequisites